 For the Form I-140 that is mailed to USCIS with the EB2 NIW petition letter, as well as the I-485 (adjustment of status) and I-765 (work authorization/EAD), case processing times are calculated using the new method.
 That means that in a concurrent filing for an EB-2 NIW, only the Form I-131 for a travel document would be subject to the “cycle time” methodology for computing the processing time.

-How is the EB-2 NIW case processing time calculated?
+What is the EB2 NIW timeline, and how is the EB-2 NIW case processing time calculated?

 When it comes to estimating the processing time for the national interest waiver, the EB-2 NIW is subject to the “processing time” methodology.
 This method for calculating NIW processing time tends to be more precise as it uses more recent data to determine the date range.